softwaresaved/CW-ideas/content/cw21-improving-visualisation-literacy.md

 **_Phase 3_**

-_Creating a peer review process for that community similar to the rOpenSci community to ensure that proposed reinterpretations of graphics and statistical summaries are of sufficient quality. _
+_Creating a peer review process for that community similar to the rOpenSci community to ensure that proposed reinterpretations of graphics and statistical summaries are of sufficient quality._

 ### **Diagrams / Illustrations**

-_You can include one or two diagrams in this section.
-Please ensure you have the right to use the image(s), and include an attribution if applicable._

 ![alt_text](../images/graph1.jpg)